vAl9719/DNALinked/README.md

 ### Modify and Run AnalysisDNA

 You're given a class `AnalysisDNA` that runs one benchmark test.
-Modify it based on the comments in the main method so that a splicing experiment is run with a strand of DNA whose number of breaks (occurrences of restriction enzyme) increases linearly, so that 10 runs are made and timed.
+Modify it based on the comments in the main method so that a splicing experiment is run with a strand of DNA whose number of breaks (occurrences of restriction enzyme) increases linearly, so that 10 runs are made and timed **so that 10 runs are made and timed in a single run of the program**.
 In the previous `DNABenchmark`, the size of the splicee changes.
 In this program the size is a constant, and the number of breaks changes.
 This will allow you to answer two questions about the runtime of `StringStrand` as being O(b<sup>2</sup>S) and `StringBuilderStrand` being O(bs) as explained in the analysis section.
 You should generate runs for each of these strand types as explained in the analysis section.

+**Note: the strand used in timing experiments is a private static String mySource.
+You'll need to modify this in main, it's used in the timing methods.**